OlivierSohn/hamazed/BACKLOG.md

 make a package with
   - geometric figures / colored text
    -> /Geo
-   use IO dependency injection with preaplied buffers to render in /Text/Animated
   - interpolable
   - animated colors, animated text
+  - everything should be renderable using dependency injection

 Color / Color.Types